 Our business could be adversely affected, directly or indirectly, by health epidemics in regions where we have concentrations of clinical trial sites or other business operations, including both our own manufacturing operations as well as the manufacturing operations of third parties upon whom we rely.
-To date, the COVID-19 pandemic has not had a significant, long-term impact on our business.
-However, any prolonged or worsening effects in the progression of the COVID-19 pandemic could cause a negative impact on our clinical trial timelines, operations, financial condition and prospects.
-Our clinical trials and those run by our collaborators or other third parties may be affected by delays in investigator recruitment, clinical site initiation, patient screening, or patient enrollment due to challenges associated with the COVID-19 pandemic.
-Supply chain disruptions or shortages in raw materials and equipment caused by the COVID-19 pandemic may affect our ability to manufacture our products and to supply drug candidates for clinical trials.
-Throughout the pandemic we modified our policies to allow our employees to safely work, including remotely when possible, and we may experience unpredictability in our expenses, employee productivity and availability and employee work culture.
-The COVID-19 pandemic has had a broad impact on global financial markets and could reduce our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from a health epidemic, including the COVID-19 pandemic, could materially affect our business and the value of our common stock.
+Health epidemics, such as the COVID-19 pandemic and recent outbreak of respiratory syncytial virus (RSV) in the U.S., can negatively affect our clinical trials and those run by our collaborators or other third parties through delays in investigator recruitment, clinical site initiation, patient screening, or patient enrollment.
+In addition, health epidemics may cause disruptions in our supply chain or shortages in raw materials and equipment, which would affect our ability to manufacture our products and to supply drug candidates for clinical trials.

+If the health epidemic is sufficiently severe and widespread, may require us to change the way in which can conduct our business, which may negatively result in unexpected expenses, decreased employee productivity and availability and employee work culture.
+Further, a severe and widespread epidemic may have a broad impact on global financial markets and could reduce our ability to access capital, which could in the future negatively affect our liquidity.
+In addition, a recession or market correction resulting from a health epidemic could materially affect our business and the value of our common stock.